“The Yankees are in town.”

 The draining affair wasn’t settled until Jack Reed, a spare outfielder who was Mantle’s late-inning “legs,” hit the first and only home run of his career in the 22nd inning, giving the yankees a 9-7 victory.
 At the time, it was the longest game ever played.
 “I did go 7-for-10 in that game,” Colavito said.
 “But the thing that annoyed me was that I led off the 10th inning with a triple off the 415-foot sign in left-center, but we didn’t score.
 I was so frustrated because we should’ve won the damned game right then.”

 Another frustrated soul was Lary, renowned for his mastery of the Yankees.
 One summer the right-hander beat them seven times.
-“Against the Yankees it just seemed that most of the time I just made the right pitch at the right time,” Lary said from his Alabama home.
+“Against the Yankees it just seemed that most of the time I just made the right pitch at the right time,” Lary recalled.
 “The whole team just played good baseball against them.
 We didn’t score a lot of runs, but we often came out on top with scores like 2-1 and 4-3.”

 On April 13, 1962, the “Yankee Killer” started the Tigers’ first-ever home opener against New York.
 Tiger Stadium was only half-filled on this cold, wet Friday the 13th.
 Although the Tigers won the game, their ace pitcher pulled a leg muscle legging out a triple.
 The injury affected Lary’s pitching motion and ultimately ruined his career.